albertogugliotta/crypto-earning/README.md

 - NPM (v5.5.1 or higher)

 ## setup
+- Run **npm install** to install node dependencies.
-- In index.js, add a new transaction or modify the sample ones
+- In index.js, add your transactions or modify the sample ones
 - Via terminal locate the root of the repo and run **npm start**

 ## result